 The research, published on Monday in the journal Science, offers a paradigm of swift reaction to an emergent and deadly viral pandemic.

-It sets the stage for clinical trials and additional tests of the antibodies, which are now being produced as potential treatments and preventives for COVID-19, the researchers said.
+The researchers said it sets the stage for clinical trials and additional tests of the antibodies, which are now being produced as potential treatments and preventives for COVID-19.

 “The discovery of these very potent antibodies represents an extremely rapid response to a totally new pathogen,” said Dennis Burton from the Scripps Research Institute.